drewthepooh/pipeline_helpers/README.md

 ## Initialization

     import dpipe
-    dpipe.initLogger('/desired/path/to/logfile')

-Import the module and initialize the log, which will go to both the console and a file called dpipe.log.

-**IMPORTANT**: you must call initLogger before using any other dpipe function, as they depend on it.
+Simply import the module.
+By default the dpipe logger (named "dpipe") will output the log file to the current directory.
+If you would like to change this, modify the "filename" entry under "handlers" in the logconfig.json file.

 If you want to use the dpipe logger in your own code (which I recommend), simply import the logging module and get the logger instance: